BV-BRC/BV-BRC-Docs/docroot/user_guides/services/comparative_pathway_service.md

 Input box for selecting genomes to include in the comparison.
 Click the arrow icon (->) to add to the set of Selected Genomes.

 ## Select Genome Group
 Input box for selecting genome group(s) to include in the comparison.
 Click the folder icon to navigate through the workspace to locate the genome group(s) of interest.
-Click the arrow icon (->) to add to the set of Selected Genomes. *Note: You must be logged into PATRIC to access genome groups in your private workspace.*
+Click the arrow icon (->) to add to the set of Selected Genomes. *Note: You must be logged into BV-BRC to access genome groups in your private workspace.*

 ## Selected Genomes
 List of genomes or genome groups that will be used in the comparison